 Busby's Bakery closed it's doors in 2015 leaving myself to plan a new future.
 It lead me down the winding emotional road of working out where it went wrong.
 As the heartbreak and embarrassment of failure wore off, I started to think how can I get it right next time!
 I started to write notes, in fact I became a sponge of information about new business, marketing and self development.

 To support other new wannabee entrepreneurs I committed to writing a book.
 This book detailed all the many mistakes I and many other business owners make.
 It teaches the correct mindset that you need to have to run an enterprise and what marketing can do to help a start up business.
-It's available on Amazon:
+It's available here:

 After a 3 year absence from baking, I started to get the itch again, I wanted to bake.
 But this time I was broke, there wasn't an option to get a building and oven and start mixing.
 I had to do something small scale, something that could satisfy my creative needs.
 So Busby's Bakery "The Online School Of Artisan Bakers" was created.
 It's a website that teaches wannabe bakers everything they need to know to make the perfect loaf.
 Currently in recording of the content, the website will hope to be live in early 2019.